suman-sks/Solar_Image_Classification/README.md

 Note: filaments and prominences are the same physical feature but are geometrically different so are treated as different classes here.

-We trained a the model trained for 5 epochs and a learning rate of η=0.0001 that reaches an training set accuracy of 99.95% and validation set accuracy of 100%.
+The model was trained for 5 epochs and a learning rate of η=0.0001 that reaches an training set accuracy of 99.95% and validation set accuracy of 100%.

 ## Requirements
 **Libraries**